mechmotum/mechmotum.github.io/content/pages/guide.rst

 figure out a solution.
 Your caution and carefulness should be proportionate to the cost of the lab equipment.
 Treat things as if they were your own and you paid for it.

+If you deplete some consumables, take the responsibility to replenish it so it is there for future use.

 Purchasing
 ----------